ezequiel-migueles/ezequiel-migueles/README.md

 >If you're looking at this Readme, perhaps you may want to know more details about me or what I am capable/Able to do, or perhaps you are just bored :slightly_smiling_face: So let's get hands on that and let me introduce myself.

-I'm a Junior Software Engineer in Spain, currently coursing a Full Stack Web Development Bootcamp.
+I'm a Junior Software Engineer in Spain, currently working as a Full Stack Web Developer.
 I build a lot of projects for fun with React, JavaScript, NodeJS and more.
-A big fan of material designs and clean code.
+A big fan of material design and clean code.

 ### Skills 🎓